agatan/coco/README.md

 ### combix

 `coco::combix` is a parser combinator component inspired by [Parsec](https://hackage.haskell.org/package/parsec) and [combine](https://github.com/Marwes/combine).
+`coco::combix` can be applied to any stream (not only character stream but also byte stream, token stream, etc...)
 This component is under development.

 #### usage

+include `<coco/combix.hpp>`.
 `coco::combix` is undocumented yet...
 See the `test/` that contains all of `combix` parsers and combinators tests.

 #### example